< Back

 Wind Chimes

-Growing up, my next-door neighbors had a giant metal windchime that would make sweet music every time a breeze flew through the metal rods and struck the clapper inthe middle of the windchime.
+Growing up, my next-door neighbors had a giant metal windchime that would make sweet music every time a breeze flew through the metal rods and struck the clapper in the middle of the windchime.
 What fascinated me about the windchime as a child was how the windchime would make music seemingly without any outside force or human intervention.

 Recently at Fluxspace, I was able to make my own windchime!
 I started off by gathering my “metal rods”, which were thin metal squares made to be used as paint swatches but were given to Fluxspace to be used for awesome creations.
 I then measured the height/width and diagonal length of a metal square to figure out where the squares would have to collide to make the most noise.
 I decided to rotate the squares by 90 degrees and use them as diamonds.
 I found that the halfway point between the diagonals would be the perfect place for the diamonds to strike each other and lowering them by half of their height each diamond would make a super cool spiral pattern in the windchime.
 I measured out the lengths of the strings that would attach the diamonds to the base.
 My design was a double rainbow, so I repeated this process twice: starting with red at a 3-inch string length and adding half of the diagonal length to each colored diamond after the first until I reached purple.